atfrank/LARMORCA/README.md

-         -start : frame at which to start reading trajectory (integer) -stop : frame at which to stop reading trajectoryframe (integer) -identification : ID tag used in output (string) -printError : output errors, rather than chemical shifts (flag)
+         -start : frame at which to start reading trajectory (integer) -stop : frame at which to stop reading trajectoryframe (integer) -identification : ID tag used in output (string)
+         -predictorType: which predictors to use; training or full (string: "train" or "full") -printError : output errors, rather than chemical shifts (flag)
+         -errorType: error type to use (string: "MAE", "RMSE", "wMAE", or "wRMSE")

 ```